 I have no idea if it’s serendipity or foolish folly.
 The randomness of meeting and connecting with Luis Vazquez originally of Mexico City currently residing in Creel for the past 30 years.
-A musician, jewellery maker and aspiring bike tourer who just happened to see me pass and waved me down.
-Our meeting would lead to an evening of late night conversations which would lead to an offer of hosting which would lead to a request to be taught how to make jewellery of my own.
+A musician, jewelry maker and aspiring bike tourer who just happened to see me pass and waved me down.
+Our meeting would lead to an evening of late night conversations which would lead to an offer of hosting which would lead to a request to be taught how to make jewelry of my own.

 A gift from Luis – snake skin stone

-I am intrigued and me and Luis and Ana (also a jewellery maker) have made a connection.
+I am intrigued and me and Luis and Ana (also a jewelry maker) have made a connection.
 Luis has taught a few people in the past with good success but admits that he is no teacher.
-And because he has no jewellery school his quote to spend 10 days teaching me the basics is very reasonable and fair especially considering I will be living under his roof for another 10 days.
+And because he has no jewelry school his quote to spend 10 days teaching me the basics is very reasonable and fair especially considering I will be living under his roof for another 10 days.
 And after 30 years experience it is safe to say that Luis is a master at his craft.

 As I mentioned earlier.
-I don’t even wear jewellery nor would I ever buy jewellery, surly this is a waste of my time and money.
+I don’t even wear jewelry nor would I ever buy jewellery, surly this is a waste of my time and money.
 I need to make an infamous pros and cons list.